Obiasong/fullsatck-to-do-list-app/README.md

 ## License

-The To-do list app is open-sourced software
+The Fullstack To-do list app is open-sourced software